muradzalov/SpaceStationTracker/README.md

 ### `Deployed Site`
-Deployed site available at https://weather-app-mz-2020.netlify.app/
+Deployed site available at https://master.d11vj5ny5dd1v.amplifyapp.com/

 ### `Description`
-GeoWeather is a web application I developed that fetches temperature, weather conditions, and city image based on a user's input.
-The frontend is built using modular React components and styled with CSS.
-I used React Hooks in this application to learn first-hand about the benefits of foregoing 'this' context and method binding.
-This application is deployed using Netlify.
+The International Space Station Tracker is a web application I developed for fun to plot the location of the ISS while in orbit onto a world map.
+This project is a work-in-progress, and I aim to also add a feature that allows users to pinpoint a coordinate set on the world map and receive a set of times that the ISS will be visible in the night sky for them.
+The frontend is built using modular React components with CSS styling, and this application is powered by a number of API such as React-Maps and OpenNotify.
+This application is deployed using AWS Amplify.

 ### `Technologies Used`
-React, React Hooks, HTML, CSS, JavaScript, Netlify, RESTful API, Particle.js
+React, React Maps, AWS, HTML, CSS, JavaScript, RESTful API

 ### `npm start`
 Runs the app in the development mode.<br />